 Birdel F. Jackson III’s lifelong commitment has been to make the engineering profession more diverse and inclusive.
-A crusader for helping minority students become civil engineers, Jackson, a civil engineer himself, passed away Oct.
-20, 2016.
+A crusader for helping minority students become civil engineers, Jackson, is also a civil engineer.

 Since he established the Jackson-Davis Foundation in 2002 to award scholarships in honor of his grandparents Gladys Davis and Birdel F. Jackson who attended Spelman, Rust and Knoxville Colleges, 37 AUC Dual Degree Engineering program students have received $50,000 from his foundation.
 Awarded to civil engineering students interested in pursuing careers in consulting engineering, obtaining their professional engineering license, or becoming a leader in the field, Jackson’s philanthropic spirit has greatly benefitted DDEP.